LAAC-LSCP/laac-lscp.github.io/docs/communication.md

 ## Mattermost

 Mattermost is a messaging service where we can interact with all the members of the LAAC and CoML teams on a daily basis.
 It is very similar to slack, you can use direct messages as well as subject specific channels shared inside a project for example.
-If you can log in successfully but can not see the LAAC and LSCP teams, ask Loann to add you.
+If you can log in successfully but cannot see the LAAC and LSCP teams, ask Loann to add you.
 Depending on your topic, you may also want to ask to be added to the CoML team.

 We also use it to have an index of members and a calendar of away dates.
 To access them, use the 'boards' button on the top right of the 'town square' channel, you can access and edit the 'LAAC members' and 'away calendar' boards where you should create your page and enter leave days when necessary.